 The digital PCB should last a lifetime.
-The transformer, the paper in oil caps, the cables, plugs, sockets - should last a lifetime.
+The transformer, the copper caps, the cables, plugs, sockets - should last a lifetime.
 There are only 4 electrolyte caps which we selected from premium brands and they should last circa 25-30 years.
 Other than that we suggest to change tubes every 10 years.

-So - short of a thunderstrike - we expect no failures or aging problems before 20-30 years.
+So - short of a thunder-strike - we expect no failures or ageing problems before 20-30 years.